consumer dispute arbitration in Houston, Texas 77028

 • Retail Transactions: Disputes over defective products, billing errors, and return policies often lead consumers to arbitration.

-• Service Contracts: Disagreements regarding the quality and scope of services such as telecommunications, cable, or personal services are common.
+• Service Contracts: Disagreements regarding the quality and scope of services including local businesses are common.

 • Home Repair and Remodeling: Homeowners often face disputes over workmanship, delays, or costs associated with repairs or renovations.